 Walk With Us!

 Join the History Center for a guided tour of some of Tampa’s most historic sites and neighborhoods.
 Each 90-minute walk is led by a History Center-trained docent and limited to just 25 people to ensure an intimate and informative experience.
 Participants will walk a total of approximately one mile along public sidewalks and brick streets.
 Please be sure to wear comfortable shoes and attire for walking outside.
 Guests might also want to bring bottled water on the tour.
-Advance tickets required.
-Please note: each walking tour begins at locations listed below and NOT at the History Center.
+Advance tickets are required.
+Please note: each walking tour begins at 10 a.m. at the locations listed below and not at the History Center.

 Tour “the Harlem of the South,” Tampa’s Central Avenue district.
-Learn about life in Tampa’s African-American community from the 1890s through the late 1960s.
-This outdoor trek begins at the Robert Saunders Public Library and explores the social, political, musical and religious traditions of Black life in Tampa.
+Learn about life in Tampa’s African-American community from the 1890s to the 1960s with stops including the Robert W. Saunders, Sr. Public Library, Jackson House, and Perry Harvey, Sr. Park.

-Tour Tampa’s only National Historic Landmark District and learn about the people, social life and work culture of early Ybor.
-Stroll past mutual aid societies, the Ybor Cigar Factory and other key landmarks during this 90-minute outdoor tour, and hear the stories behind one of Florida’s oldest immigrant communities.
+Tour Tampa’s only National Historic Landmark District and learn about early Ybor City people, social life, and work culture.
+Stroll past mutual aid societies, the Ybor Cigar Factory, and other key landmarks.